antfu/talks/2025-10-09/src/slides.md

 <!--
 If you have watched my previous talks, this is a slide I made in roughly two years ago when presenting Nuxt DevTools, [click] picturing the idea of having a shared interface for building DevTools, called DevTools Kit.

-[click] The idea is trying to create a modular, compsoable, collabrative DevTools ecosystem.
+[click] The idea is trying to create a modular, composable, collabrative DevTools ecosystem.

 [click] For example, we know that we have some features that are general and not coupled with other frameworks. [click] Then we have features from the VIte Plus ecosystem, like Vitest and [click] Oxc related tools like linting anf formating.
-[click] Maybe going to the frontend, we could also have some general web related information like SEO, accessibilty, PWA and so one.
+[click] Maybe going to the frontend, we could also have some general web related information like SEO, accessibility, PWA and so one.

 [click] Going specific to the frameworks, let's take Vue as an example, we might have UI for visualizing components, reactivity, routers, etc. [click] Going further, we have meta-framework like Nuxt that would also serving Nuxt-specific visualizations.

 // TODO: fix clicks, add tanstack, node modules?

-[click] In that sense, we might also have tools for React, [click] for Svelte, [click] for Soild, [click] for Qwik and so on.
+[click] In that sense, we might also have tools for React, [click] for Svelte, [click] for Solid, [click] for Qwik and so on.

 [click] Then we could have tools integrations as well.